qm-org/qualitymuncher/README.md

  - optional trimmer
  - fully seperate/unique speed/audio speed
  - flite not installed warning (text to speech)
- - optional other scaling algorithms
+ - options for other scaling algorithms
+ - infinite or forever increasing duration spoofing (EXTREMELY expiramental and needs much more testing)

 # Bugs